What is the Alexa Skills Kit?

 Test your skill

-During skill development, you can test your skill without a device by using the Alexa simulator in the developer console or in Visual Studio Code.
+During skill development, you can test your skill without a device by using the Alexa simulator in the Alexa developer console or in Visual Studio Code.
 Before you submit your skill for certification, follow the recommendations in the testing guides for your skill type.
 Before you publish your skill, you have the option to make your skill available to a limited group of testers for beta testing.
 For details about testing, see Test Your Skill.

 Certify and publish your skill